 Women’s Health Physio

 Women’s Health Physiotherapists are experienced and highly trained physiotherapists with a special interest in the management of pelvic floor dysfunction, incontinence and pre and post natal care.
-Women’s health physiotherapists here at Chevron Island Physio understand the different stages throughout a woman’s life from early teen years, pregnancy and post menopause and how to help you keep you in control of your body.
+The friendly women’s health physiotherapists here at Chevron Island Physio understand the different stages of a woman’s life from early teen years, pregnancy and post menopause and how to help you keep you in control of your body.

 Pelvic issues can be a sensitive topic and many people take a long time to seek treatment.
 Chevron Island Physio is lucky enough to have two committed and highly trained women’s health physiotherapists to sensitively guide you through an assessment, diagnosis and explanation of your pelvic issue and plan a treatment that you can be actively involved in to improve your women’s health concern.

 Alison is the Principal Physiotherapist of Chevron Island Physio.
 She graduated from the University of Queensland with a Bachelor of Physiotherapy degree in 2009 and commenced practicing in one of Brisbane’s leading private practices.
 Alison has a special interest in the area of Women’s Health.
 She has undergone extensive postgraduate training in the areas of pelvic floor rehabilitation for urinary incontinence and pelvic organ prolapse, pessary fitting for prolapse and stress urinary incontinence management, exercise during pregnancy and the post-natal period, and management of pregnancy-related pelvic pain and pelvic floor pain.
 Alison is also a proud mum of her two gorgeous sons.
 Ollie who is 4 and Hugh who is 2, and has another little one due in November.